from-nibly/resume/tech-i-love.md

 ## Prettier

+> Consistency is almost always better than being right - Professor Welborn

+Prettier takes the politics out of formatting.
+Just create a settings file, turn on auto format and you are done.
+You can even use prettier to auto format existing commits while retaining git blame.
+When you have a hyper consistent formatter your git diffs are all about the code and not about the formatting.

 ## Mechanical Keyboards

 If you can't handle me at my clackiest...
 You probably don't care, but I do.
 I